Permissions Reference¶

 })

-default applies to all modes.
-Mode-specific rules (normal, plan, apply,
+default applies to all registered modes.
+Mode-specific rules are keyed by mode

 Each mode table can contain: